natcl/Artnet/README.md

 An Art-Net library for Teensy and Arduino

-Also supports Arduino Zero and ESP8266 based boards
+Also supports Arduino Zero, ESP8266 and ESP32 based boards

 Note: this library assumes you are using the standard Ethernet library